helpscout/jekyll-joule/docs/api/find.md

 ### Chaining

-Joule has enhanced Nokogiri's Element class by allowing you to find elements within elements.
+Joule has enhanced Oga's `XML::Element` class by allowing you to find elements within elements.

 In the example below, we're able to find the inner `.pika` selector within the outer `.pikachu` selector.
 ```rb